developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Zebra Licensing Configuration - License Action Activate License Method

-This Managed Configuration allows an Administrator using an EMM to provide the method that should be used to activate a Zebra-issued license a Zebra Android device and should be specified if and only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.
+This Managed Configuration allows an Administrator using an EMM to provide the method that should be used to activate a Zebra-issued license a Zebra Android device and should be specified only if the value ***Activate License*** is chosen for the Managed Configuration **Zebra Licensing Configuration - License Action**.

 - If the value ***From Server Standard*** is chosen, the license is activated from a Standard Server and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server Standard Class** MUST be specified to identify the class of Standard Server through which the license is activated and the additional Managed Configuration **Zebra Licensing Configuration - License Action Activate License Method From Server AID Value** MUST be specified identify the license to be activated.